Lavarchus/SNP-calling-GATK4/README.md

 # SNP-calling-GATK4

-This repository contains an annotated bash script (SNP_calling_GATK4.sh) which outlines all the steps (see below) required for the bootstrapping workflow to conduct variant calling (.vcf) on contigs (here UCE).
+This repository contains an annotated bash script (SNP_calling_GATK4.sh) which outlines all the steps (see below) required for the bootstrapping workflow to conduct variant calling on contigs (here UCE).

 ## STEPS
 1 Data preparation - get reference, index it and generate sequence dictionnary